Go Back Up

 • Traditional group health insurance plans are expensive and may have participation rate requirements, making them inaccessible for smaller churches.

-• Health reimbursement arrangements (HRAs) provide a more customizable option for churches to offer health benefits, allowing reimbursement for out-of-pocket medical expenses and individual health insurance premiums.
+• Health reimbursement arrangements (HRAs) provide a more customizable option for churches to offer health benefits.
+They allow reimbursement for out-of-pocket medical expenses and individual health insurance premiums.

 • Taxable stipends are another flexible option for offering health insurance benefits to pastors and clergy.

 Want to see how small nonprofits use a qualified small employer HRA (QSEHRA) to offer health benefits to their employees?
-Download our 2023 report
+Download our 2024 report.

 Option 1: Traditional group health insurance